jerwallace/aws-robomaker-workshops/content/workshop/setup.md

 # Workshop Setup

+To start

 ### Log Into the AWS Console

 To complete this workshop you need an **AWS account with administrative permissions** as this is needed to create or modify resources and allow AWS RoboMaker to interact with services on your behalf.

+#### Classroom Setting
 If you are in a **classroom setting**, we will provide an AWS account for you to use.
-You will be assigned a sign-in URL that should look similar to this:
+You will be assigned a sign-in URL with an IAM username and password that should look similar to this:

    > https://robomaker-wrk-1.signin.aws.amazon.com/console/

+#### Using Your Own Account
 If you are **using your own account** for this exercise and have a credit code, apply it now.
-To apply the credit code, select your username from the twop right corner of the AWS console and click **My Account**.
+To apply the credit code, select your username from the top right corner of the AWS console and click **My Account**.
 Next, click on **Credits**.

    **Important:** *The credit codes provided will cover the cost of this workshop.
 However, you must clean-up the resources after the workshop has completed.*